shadowlack/shadowlack-core-book/culture/customs-traditions.md

 ## Smoking

 Smoking is not a very popular past-time on Ramath-lehi and is generally frowned upon.
 It has been scientifically proven to cause long-term respiratory damage.
-However the smoking of Nujeq is still relatively popular.
-It is much more common to see Nujeq being taken orally, or baked into things, than smoked.
+However the smoking of [nujeq](/floras/nujeq) is still relatively popular.
+It is much more common to see nujeq being taken orally, or baked into things, than smoked.